 Not in the mood for a two-hour trek up to Lion’s Head?

-Take the lazy way out and hike up to Kloof’s Corner and explore one of the most Instagrammable places in Cape Town.
+Take the lazy way out and hike up to Kloof’s Corner and explore one of the best Cape Town Instagram spots.
 It’s a quick 20-minute walk and will give you a birds-eye view of Camps Bay below and Lion’s Head in the distance.

 You get bonus points if you make it up here when the clouds are low!